 The Division Bench of Justice Meenakshi Mehta and Daya Chaudhary said in an order, while hearing a divorce petition from Ludhiana- “These are generally considered as conclusive proof of one’s age.”

+A couple came before the Family Court in Ludhiana last yearasking for divorce on mutual consent under Section 13-b Of Hindu Marriage Act.
 But the trial court dismissed their petition on the grounds that date of birth of wife (15.08.1987) as mentioned in her Aadhar card and the the date of marriage of couple that is 26.11.2004, shows that wife is yet to attain 18 years and is not a major.
 It was not a valid marriage and hence they can not invoke the provisions of the Act.

 The Birth certificate which was produced before the bench showed her date of birth as 15.08.1986 which means she had completed 18 years of age.
 The Court further observed that the birth certificate was prepared a week after birth but Aadhar Card was prepared at a later date.

--the order reads.
 Further the court said that parties have amicably settled the dispute and come to a conclusion to live separately- “the endeavour of the court in such cases should be to bring the dispute between the parties to an end on the basis of their settlement”- order said.
-Divorce by Mutual Consent

 Under Section 13-B of the Hindu Marriage Act, 1955, the parties can seek divorce by mutual consent by filing a petition before the court.
 Mutual consent means that both the parties agree for peaceful separation.
-When can such divorce be filed?

 They have to show that they have been living separately for a period of one year or more before the presentation of the petition for divorce and that during this period of separation they have not been able to cohabitate like husband and wife.
-Where to file the petition ?

 In the family court of the city / district where both the partners lived together for the last time, which was their matrimonial home.